ITensor/ITensors.jl/.github/PULL_REQUEST_TEMPLATE/NDTensors_pull_request.md

 ---
-name: ITensors.jl pull request
+name: NDTensors.jl pull request
-about: Propose an addition or modification to ITensors.jl
+about: Propose an addition or modification to NDTensors.jl
-title: "[ITensors]"
+title: "[NDTensors]"
-labels: ["ITensors"]
+labels: ["NDTensors"]
 assignees: ''

 ---